In which career can you have the biggest positive impact on the world?

 Key further reading

 As we’ve argued, the next few decades might see the development of powerful machine learning algorithms with the potential to transform society.
-This could potentially have both huge upsides and downsides, including the possibility of catastrophic risks.
+This could have both huge upsides and downsides, including the possibility of existential risks.

 Besides strategy and policy work discussed above, another key way to limit these risks is research into the technical challenges raised by powerful AI systems, such as the alignment problem.
 In short, how do we design powerful AI systems so they’ll do what we want, and not have unintended consequences?